opensupporter/osdi-docs/person_signup.md

 The response to a Person Signup Helper POST is the full representation of the person.

-Some initial implementations may only support helpers -- direct RESTful access may not be supporter.
+Some initial implementations may only support helpers -- direct RESTful access may not be supported.
 In those cases, the _links section may be omitted in responses.

 ### Sections: